IBIData/nos-forms-jquery/README.md

  ###**validate**

  Accepts a boolean value.
 Toggles the build-in validation on or off.
-If for some reason you want to validate the form yourself, turn this off.
-FYI - this will also disable the built-in form submit and data serialization.
+If for some reason you don't need validation, turn this off.

  ###**htmlValidate**